Interstellar Mapping and Acceleration Probe: High-energy Ion Telescope (HIT)

 The High-energy Ion Telescope (HIT) uses silicon solid-state detectors to measure the elemental composition, energy spectra, angular distributions, and arrival times of H to Ni ions over a species-dependent energy range from ~2 to ~40 MeV/nuc.
 HIT, heavily based on the Low Energy Telescope (LET) on the Solar Terrestrial Relations Observatory (STEREO), delivers full-sky coverage with a large geometry factor.
 A portion of the HIT viewing area is also optimized to measure 0.5 - 1.0 MeV electrons.

 Magnetometer (MAG)

 The IMAP magnetometer (MAG) consists of a pair of identical triaxial fluxgate magnetometers that measure the 3D interplanetary magnetic field.
 Both magnetometers are mounted on a 1.8 m boom, one on the end and the other in an intermediate position.
 This configuration, through gradiometry, reduces the effect of spacecraft magnetic fields on the measurements of the instrument by dynamically removing the spacecraft field.
-The MAG are based on the Magnetospheric Multiscale Mission magnetometers.
+The MAG sensors are based on the Solar Orbiter mission magnetometers and are built by Imperial College London.